kisakosa/BootcampRishon/README.md

 - **Routes**: Define the URL endpoints and map them to the corresponding controller functions.
 - **Controllers**: Contain the logic for handling requests, interacting with models, and returning responses.

+### API Versioning

+The project uses versioning for the API to manage changes and updates without breaking existing clients:

+- **/api/v1/**: This directory contains the routes and controllers for version 1 of the API.
+By separating the API into versions, we can introduce new features or changes in future versions (e.g., `/api/v2/`) without affecting the existing functionality of version 1.

 ## Getting Started